Suyashtnt/personal-website/src/lib/posts/en/sveltekit-guide-part-1.md

 ---
-title: "The Sveltekit tutorial: Part 1 | What, why, and how?"
+title: 'The Sveltekit tutorial: Part 1 | What, why, and how?'
-description: "Welcome to your local wobblers guide to Sveltekit.
-This is an introduction to sveltekit and setting up the project to get stuff done™️."
+description: 'Welcome to your local wobblers guide to Sveltekit.
+This is an introduction to sveltekit and setting up the project to get stuff done™️.'
-author: "Suyashtnt"
+author: 'Suyashtnt'
-date: "2023-09-24 19:56"
+date: '2023-09-24 19:56'
-updated: "2023-09-25 12:38"
+updated: '2023-09-25 12:38'
 published: true
 ---